jonburdon/boutique_ado_v1/README.md

 - Now when the stripe popup asks for authentication if we cancel, the form data should be intact but if we authenticate, the process should work and remove the popup

+## Adding Stripe webhooks

+If the user accidentallt closes the window after communicating stripe this order would not be completed and all sorts of errors could occur.
+Therefore redundancy must be built in.
+Use Webhooks to listen for this data.